Q: What is a contract?

 Q: Who can sign a contract?

-A: Before signing a contract:
+A: Before signing a contract or agreement:

-- Always make sure you have a copy of the contract that is signed by both parties and keep it in a safe and secure place
+- Always make sure you have a copy of the contract that is signed by both parties and keep it in a safe and secure place.

 Q: What if a party fails to perform their part of a contract?